TomasHubelbauer/solar/README.md

 - A series-parallel configuration - there are multiple options

-Connecting them in parallel is not a great idea, because I would have to get some dummy thick wires to be able to move 50 A of current.
+Connecting them in parallel is not a great idea, because I would have to get some dummy thick wires and controller to be able to move 50 A of current.
 As I understand it, a 100 % parallel setup is mainly used with small systems which use PWM controllers, not really as much with MPPT controllers.

-Connecting them in series could work, but only with a solar changed controller capable of handling 100 V at 10 A.
+Connecting them in series could work, but only with a solar charge controller capable of handling 100 V at 10 A.

 https://www.alza.cz/victron-mppt-regulator-smartsolar-100-15-d5855306.htm